-The Safety Group is used to fund projects in the MPO's Get2B Safety Program.
-Gulf Regional Planning Commission serving as staff for the MPO provides planning work described in its Unified Planning Work Program (UPWP) that is used to identify projects to be developed and funded with the Safety Group.
+The Safety Group is used to fund projects in the MPO's Vision Zero Action Plan.
+Gulf Regional Planning Commission, serving as staff for the MPO, provides planning work described in its Unified Planning Work Program (UPWP) that is used to identify projects to be developed and funded with the Safety Group.
 The Mississippi Gulf Coast MPO will set aside funds from its annual allocation of STBG funds for projects to enhance the safe mobility of all modes of transportation on the Mississippi Gulf Coast.
-MPO staff works with FHWA to develop projects that will be eligible for the Federal share payable to amount to 100 percent of the cost of construction of such projects as described in 23 U.S.C.
+When applicable, GRPC works with FHWA to develop projects that will be eligible for the Federal share payable to the amount of 100 percent of the cost of construction of such projects as described in 23 U.S.C.
 120 (c).
 Projects will be selected by GRPC for funding through this program, coordinated with the applicable local public agency, and initiated as needed without the requirement of a TIP amendment.